 Jennifer Porter (Co-Founder and Prose Editor) lives near East Lansing, Michigan.
-Her writing has appeared in many fine literary journals and anthologies, including Fifth Wednesday Journal, Old Northwest Review, The Dos Passos Review, Apeiron Review, and drafthorse.
+Her writing has appeared in such literary journals and anthologies as Fifth Wednesday Journal, Old Northwest Review, The Dos Passos Review, Apeiron Review, and drafthorse.
 Her novella “The World Beyond” is forthcoming in an anthology with Claren Books.

 Meaghan Quinn (Associate Poetry Editor) teaches English and Creative Writing in Granby, Massachusetts.
 She holds an MFA from the Writing Seminars at Bennington College.
 She was nominated for Best New Poets 2015 and a 2015 Pushcart Prize and was a recipient of the Nancy Penn Holsenbeck Prize.
 Her poems are forthcoming or have been published in A Portrait in Blues: An Anthology, Off the Coast, Heartwood, r.kv.r.y., 2River, Adrienne, Triggerfish, Free State Review, and others.

 Colleen Olle (Assistant Prose Editor) spent her childhood summers climbing trees and reading books and sometimes reading books in trees.
 At the University of Michigan, she won a Hopwood Award for essay writing, and from the Bennington College Writing Seminars, she earned an MFA in fiction.
 She works as a freelance editor and lives with her husband south of San Francisco.

 Tasslyn Magnusson (Community Outreach Coordinator and Fiction Reader) lives in Prescott, Wisconsin just outside of the Minneapolis/Saint Paul Metropolitan area.
 She has an MFA in Creative Writing for Children and Young Adults from Hamline University in St. Paul, Minnesota.
 She writes poetry for adults and poetry and fiction for children.